-Value based care.
-It seems to be the phrase on everyone’s lips these days.
+Value-based care.
+It seems to be the trending topic these days.

 A Different Mentality

-The healthcare industry is moving from a fee-for-service model to a value based care model, which means payers like states and managed care organizations (MCOs) are shifting their focus away from the quantity of services delivered to the quality of care provided.
+In response to unsustainable healthcare spending and an aging demographic, the healthcare industry is moving from a fee-for-service model to a value-based care model.
+You may have noticed that payers like states and managed care organizations (MCOs) have begun to redirect their focus from the quantity of services delivered to the quality of care provided.

 First and foremost, states and MCOs want to ensure that their managed populations are healthy enough to stay in their homes (and out of the hospital).
-Therefore, agencies that are reducing hospital readmissions and preventing unnecessary hospitalizations are preferred.
+Therefore, they prefer homecare agencies that reduce hospital readmissions and prevent unnecessary hospitalizations.

 As an agency owner, you might now be wondering:

 - How can I improve patient outcomes?

 - How do I prove my agency’s value to payers?